 Week 19: League Championships – Wild Card team can’t host vs. Division Winner

-Week 20: Super Bowl – Neutral Field
+Week 20: Super Bowl – Neutral Field (We will use the NFL Super Bowl site for current year we are playing).

 In the event teams have an equal winning percentage, the following tie breaking factors will be used for tie breaker determination